-In Type 1 diabetes, rogue immune cells attack insulin-producing beta cells in the pancreas.
+In type 1 diabetes, rogue immune cells attack insulin-producing beta cells in the pancreas.
 At the same time, the levels of Tregs and these ‘bad’ immune cells are out of balance, so this policing system doesn’t work properly.

-Scientists are developing treatments called immunotherapies, to stop the Type 1 immune attack.
+Scientists are developing treatments called immunotherapies, to stop the type 1 immune attack.
 One immunotherapy being tested involves transplanting ‘police’ Tregs into people with Type 1 diabetes, restoring the immune system’s balance.
 But very high numbers of Tregs are needed to have an effect, which would make Treg therapy expensive and impractical.

 Professor Marelli-Berg wants to investigate a possible solution.
 She has found an existing drug that helps the Tregs we already have to get to the pancreas.
-Once they’re in the pancreas, they could stop beta cell from being destroyed.
+Once they’re in the pancreas, they could stop beta cells from being destroyed.

-Professor Marelli-Berg will test this drug to see if it can prevent or stop Type 1 diabetes by helping Tregs travel to the pancreas.
-Mice who have or are at high risk of Type 1 diabetes will be given different doses of the drug.
+Professor Marelli-Berg will test this drug to see if it can prevent or stop type 1 diabetes by helping Tregs travel to the pancreas.
+Mice who have or are at high risk of type 1 diabetes will be given different doses of the drug.
 The research team will see if the drug can prevent or slow the destruction of the mice’s beta cells.
-In mice with Type 1 diabetes, they’ll also see if the drug improves blood glucose control.
+In mice with type 1 diabetes, they’ll also see if the drug improves blood glucose control.